Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: CRT Procedure for Testing Extensions

-\paragraph{Fatigue Effect.} To carry out the CRT to test the fatigue effect, we re-sample only the task evaluation order index $F$ for each respondent uniformly from the set of all permutations on $\{1,\dots,J\}$, denoted as $\Pi_J$, while holding all the experimental factor values fixed.
+\paragraph{Fatigue Effect.} To carry out the CRT to test the fatigue effect, we re-sample only the task evaluation order index $\bF$ for each respondent uniformly from the set of all permutations on $\{1,\dots,J\}$, denoted as $\Pi_J$, while holding all the experimental factor values fixed.
 Algorithm~\ref{algo:CRT_fatigue} details the procedure to calculate the CRT $p$-value for testing $H_0^{\text{Fatigue}}$.

-\subsection{Details of the Simulation Setup}
+\section{Details of the Simulation Setup}

 We provide here a detailed description of our simulation setup.
-For simplicity, we focus on the setting in which each respondent only has one evaluation.
-This allows us to treat each response as an independent observation, and to drop subscript $j$.
-We also assume that every factor $(X,Z)$ is completely and independently randomized, implying that all treatment combinations are equally likely.
-As before, $X$ represents the main factors of interest while $Z$ denotes the other factors.
-For simplicity, we assume that all factors ($X, Z$) are binary with their success probabilities equal to 0.5, and we have one factor of interest ($q = 1$).
+For simplicity, we focus on the setting in which each respondent only has one evaluation, i.e., $J = 1$.
+Appendix~\ref{appendix:multiple_tasks_sim} (see Figure~\ref{fig:RE_sim}) presents additional simulations that have multiple evaluations per respondent based on respondent random effects.
+In the setting where each respondent evaluates only one task, we treat each response as an independent observation and drop subscript $j$.
+We also assume that every factor $(\bX,\bZ)$ is uniformly and independently randomized, implying that all treatment combinations are equally likely.
+As before, $\bX$ represents the main factors of interest while $\bZ$ denotes the other factors.
+For simplicity, we assume that all factors ($\bX, \bZ$) are binary with their success probabilities equal to 0.5, and we have one factor of interest ($q = 1$).

-\subsubsection{The Basic Setup}
+\subsection{The Basic Setup}

 To clearly separate main and interaction effects, we use the sum-to-zero constraint by coding each binary factor as $(-0.5, 0.5)$.
-Our data generating process is based on the following logistic regression model under the forced-choice design,
+Our data generating process uses the following logistic regression model under the forced-choice design,

-where $\beta_{X}$ and $\beta_{Z}$ represent the coefficient vectors for the main effects of $X$ and $Z$, and $\gamma$ and $\delta$ denote the coefficient column vectors for the within-profile and between-profile interactions between $X$ and $Z$, respectively.
-For simplicity, we omit between-profile interactions among $Z$ and consider only within-profile interactions among $Z$ with effect sizes $\tilde{\gamma}$.
-To facilitate interpretation, each interaction coefficient is multiplied by $2$ because our encoding results in the three possible values $(-0.5, 0, 0.5)$.
+where $\beta_{X}$ and $\beta_{Z}$ represent the coefficient vectors for the main effects of $\bX$ and $\bZ$, respectively, and $\gamma$ and $\delta$ denote the coefficient column vectors for the within-profile and between-profile interactions between $\bX$ and $\bZ$, respectively.
+For simplicity, we omit between-profile interactions among $\bZ$ and consider only within-profile interactions among $\bZ$ with effect sizes $\tilde{\gamma}$.
+To facilitate interpretation, each interaction coefficient is multiplied by $2$ because our encoding of interaction effects, e.g., $\{(X_{i}^{L}\bZ_{i}^{L}) - (X_{i}^R\bZ_{i}^{R})\}$, results in three possible values $(-0.5, 0, 0.5)$.

 This data generating process also implies the absence of profile order effects.
 Lastly, we note that the logistic regression has a latent variable, $Y_i'$, representation such that $Y_i = 1 \text{ if } Y_i' > 0$ and 0 otherwise, where we let $\epsilon_i$ follow a standard logistic distribution and